Devking/ArrayShift/README.md

 ### arrayshift1.c

-> **Code Golf:** Using my algorithm, this problem really just reduces to a one-liner.
-When looking at it now, in hindsight, the solution is just so laughably simple that I really wish I wwas able to crank it out on the spot.
+> **Code Golf:** Using my algorithm, this problem really just reduces to a one-liner at its core.
+When looking at it now, in hindsight, the solution is just so laughably simple that I really wish I was able to crank it out on the spot.
 Here's that one line of code:
 `for (int i = 0; i < size; i++) { arr2[((i - shift) % size + size) % size] = arr[i]; }`
 given that *arr2* is the new array, instantiated to the same size of the first array, *arr*.
 The way to find size in C is a bit cute as well, which is:
 ` int size = sizeof(arr) / sizeof(int); `